losrobbos/code-formatting-and-linting/README.md

 ### Code Formatter Setup - Prettier

-First we gonna setup a tool for automatic code formatting (yes, that one will indeed TOUCH your code and make changes to it)
+First we gonna setup a tool for automatic code formatting.

 Setup prettier for VsCode by installing the corresponding extension.